sosedoff/lunchy-go/README.md

 ## Install

-Download a prebuilt binary for OSX from Bintray: https://bintray.com/sosedoff/generic/lunchy
+Download a prebuilt binary for OSX from Github: https://github.com/sosedoff/lunchy-go/releases

 Or you can build it youself if you have Go installed: